dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 makes it impossible for humans to reason about them.
 Still, the idea is there but in a larger dimension space.

 So our LSTM's input and hidden state dimensions will be of the same size as the vectors of embedded words.
-This size corresponds to the word embeddings dimension, which in our case will be the [French pre trained](https://fasttext.cc/docs/en/crawl-vectors.html) fastText embeddings of dimension `300`.
+For the present purpose, we will use the
+[French pre trained](https://fasttext.cc/docs/en/crawl-vectors.html) fastText embeddings of dimension `300`.

 ### The Pytorch Model